-The government plans that could Impact Sunderland fans returning to Stadium of Light
+The government plans that could impact Sunderland fans returning to Stadium of Light

-The plans that could impact Sunderland, Portsmouth and Sheffield Wednesday fans returning to stadiums
+The plans that could impact Sunderland, Wigan Athletic and Sheffield Wednesday fans returning to stadiums

 Football fans could be banned from attending matches if they haven't been double jabbed – according to reports.